UKCloud/documentation/articles/azure/azs-how-deploy-sql-template-powershell.md

 toc_sub2:
 toc_sub3:
 toc_sub4:
-toc_title: Deploy an SQL template to Azure Stack - PowerShell
+toc_title: Deploy an SQL template to Azure Stack Hub - PowerShell
 toc_fullpath: Users/How To/azs-how-deploy-sql-template-powershell.md
 toc_mdlink: azs-how-deploy-sql-template-powershell.md
 ---

-# How to deploy an SQL template to Azure Stack using PowerShell
+# How to deploy an SQL template to Azure Stack Hub using PowerShell

-This document explains how to deploy SQL Always On Cluster using ARM Template to Azure Stack using PowerShell.
+This document explains how to deploy SQL Always On Cluster using ARM Template to Azure Stack Hub using PowerShell.

 It will guide you through the process of: